 Who are the Leaders in Drug Development?

-MAPS Public Benefit Corporation, a fully-owned subsidiary of MAPS, is sponsoring trials for MDMA-assisted therapy for various anxiety-related conditions.
+- Lykos Therapeutics (formally known as MAPS Public Benefit Corporation) is sponsoring trials for MDMA-assisted therapy for PTSD and other various anxiety-related conditions.

-Atai Life Sciences is a biopharmaceutical company that leverages a decentralized platform approach to incubate and accelerate the development of highly effective mental health treatments that address the unmet needs of patients.
+- Atai Life Sciences is a biopharmaceutical company that leverages a decentralized platform approach to incubate and accelerate the development of highly effective mental health treatments that address patients’ unmet needs.

-Awakn Life Sciences is developing a better solution to treat addiction: psychedelic therapeutics – drugs and therapies used in combination.
+- Awakn Life Sciences is developing addiction treatment solutions, including a combination of psychedelic compounds and other therapies.
 Awakn is a biotechnology company researching, developing, and delivering these therapeutics.

 Academic Psychedelic Research Centers

-In 2019, the first modern day academic research center specializing in psychedelics was officially established.
-Soon after, many other Universities announced new centers.
+In 2019, the first modern-day academic research center specializing in psychedelics was officially established at the Imperial College of London.
+Soon after, many other universities announced new centers.
 Here is a current list of psychedelic-focused academic initiatives:

 Participate in Clinical Trials

-From there, the study team staff will do a phone interview and invite you to an in person screening visit for further evaluation to see if you match the trial’s inclusion/exclusion criteria.
-Be sure to ask questions and understand the requirements for participation.
+From there, the study team staff will conduct a phone interview and invite you to an in-person screening visit to evaluate whether you match the trial’s inclusion/exclusion criteria.
+Be sure to ask questions and understand the participation requirements.

 This post was originally published in July 2018 and has evolved through the years as the field has developed.